Igalia/vkrunner/README.md

 with `spirv-as`.
 If a SPIR-V section is given for a stage there can be no other shaders for that stage.

+The vertex shader can also be skipped with an empty section called `[vertex shader passthrough]`.
+That will create a simple vertex shader than just copies a vec4 for input location 0 to `gl_Position`.

 ## Command line arguments

     usage: vkrunner [OPTION]...
 SCRIPT...